Tupolev Tu-95: Russia

+From 2019, Tu-95MSs began carrying out joint patrols with People's Liberation Army Air Force Xi'an H-6 bombers.
+As of 2025, ten such joint flights have occurred, resulting in interceptions by South Korean, Japanese, and US fighter aircraft.

 Tu-95MS/MSM bombers reportedly took part in the opening assault on Ukraine during the initial phase of the 2022 Russian invasion of Ukraine on 24 February 2022.
 On 6 March 2022, according to Ukrainian sources, Tu-95MS and Tu-160 strategic bombers launched eight cruise missiles, presumably the Kh-101, at the Havryshivka Vinnytsia International Airport from the Black Sea area.
 On 26 June 2022, spokesman of the Ukrainian Air Force Yurii Ihnat reported four to six Kh-101 cruise missiles were launched by Tu-95MS and Tu-160s at Kyiv from the Caspian Sea area.
 The bombers reportedly flew from Astrakhan.

 On 5 December 2022, explosions were reported at two Russian airbases: the one at Engels-2 reportedly damaged two Tu-95s.
 Subsequently on 6 December satellite photos show that one Tu-95MS "Bear-H" had caught fire and had to be covered in foam.
 A Tu-22M was also damaged.
 The attack was carried out by modernised Tu-141 drones.

 On 1 June 2025, Ukraine's Operation Spider's Web destroyed four Tu-95 bombers at Olenya airbase and three or four Tu-95 bombers at Belaya air base.

+On 17 July 2026, a Ukrainian drone strike on the Engels-2 air base, by the SBU, destroyed a Tu-95.
+A second Tu-95 at the base was destroyed by another drone attack on 28 August.